Vaeliwen/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach does not return a new array, while .map does.

 2. What is the difference between a function and a method?

+A function is external to a class, while a method is internal.

 3. What is closure?

+Closure is a method with which to make global scope variables into local scope variables.

 4. Describe the four rules of the 'this' keyword.

+'this' can be utilized either a console object, an object for a function to be used upon, a specific object for a constructor function, or as something other than what it would normally be, through the usage of a .call or .apply function.

 5. Why do we need super() in an extended class?

+In order to call upon the previous class's attributes.

 ## Project Set up